Professional AssociationsProfessional Associations: ACM | ACM SIGHPC | IEEE | IPSJ

 more informationMore information: DBLP | ScaleGraph | Japanese | Graph500 | Graph Research | Graph Analytics

 Dr. Toyo (Toyotaro) Suzumura is a research scientist and manager of graph computing department in the IBM Research Division, at the Thomas J. Watson Research Center in Yorktown Heights, New York.
 He also served as a visiting full professor at Barcelona Supercomputing Center in Spain as well as a visiting researcher at the University of Tokyo in Japan.
-In 2017 he serves a program committee chair of the largest big data conference, IEEE BigData 2017.
+In 2017 he served a program committee chair for one of the largest big data conferences named IEEE BigData 2017.
 He and his team have kept winning the world championship in supercomputing competition called Graph500 seven times since 2014.

 supercomputer.
 He has also led a project “ScaleGraph” (http://www.scalegraph.org) of developing an open source library for billion-scale graph analytics.